The Great Outdoors (film): Plot

 The families say their goodbyes, and Roman and his family leave.
 Kate praises Roman for including Chet in the investment, noting that $25,000 is a lot of money for Chet's family.
 Roman returns to the cabin and confesses that he is bankrupt from failed investments and was planning to use the money in the hopes to financially recover.

 During a thunderstorm, Kate discovers that the twins are missing.
 Chet and Roman find them at the bottom of an abandoned mine shaft, but the claustrophobic Roman is afraid to descend.
 After some encouragement from Chet, Roman climbs down into the mine, finds his daughters, and escapes the shaft.

-Upon returning, Chet is horrified to discover the "Bald-Headed Bear" lurking in the mine.
+Upon returning, Chet is horrified to discover the "Bald-Headed Killer Bear" lurking in the mine.
 It chases him back to the cabin, smashes through the door, and rampages through the house.
 Cabin owner Wally bursts in with a loaded shotgun lamp while Roman tries to hold off the bear.
 Chet shoots the bear, blowing the fur off its rear, and the bear runs out of the house.

 The next morning, the families part on amicable terms.
 Cammie accepts Buck's apology, and they end their brief romance.
 To Chet's dismay, Connie reveals that she invited the Craigs to stay with them until they can recover.
 The Ripleys return to Chicago as Chet plans to beat Roman home.

 During the end credits, Chet, Connie, Roman, Kate, and Wally dance to "Land of a Thousand Dances" in a bar.
 In the post-credits scene, the raccoon family (who rummaged through the trash cans throughout the film) talk in their language about what happened to "Jody" and state that she is "bald on both ends now".